duntest/discord-server/RULES.md

 - 🇻🇳 <#1353326694710378509> - Vietnamese

 #### 2.1.2 Requesting New Language Channels or Manager Roles
 Creating and maintaining channels in multiple languages is complex, so at this time, we haven't committed to adding new ones.
-However, we’re open to future discussions, feel free to bring it up in the server if there's interest.
+However, we’re open to future discussions, feel free to bring it up in the server.

 ### 2.2 No Spamming
 Do not flood the chat with repeated messages, reactions, or unnecessary mentions.
 This includes: